SlothCity/Leaving-My-Mothers-House/README.md

 The difference from then to now, is that I am willing to see it.
 I am ready to be with all of my support and I am willing to see clearly what is there.

+The memories come up one by one then like lazy rain drops threatening a tornado.
+I remember once, several years ago, when I was scrolling through my facebook feed, out of NO where, a picture of a naked baby, on its back with a dick on its vagina.
+The imaged burned through my eyes, my mind, my heart and my soul.
+Waking up the uglyness that I never wanted to see manifested outside of me.
+It reminded me of the terror that I shut out within - but not for many many years to come would I own it - Of the memory of Gloria Trevi, who was once accused of sex trafficking children or at least accused of it.
+Who could ever do that?
+Who could ever do such things...to me?

+Then, in TO when I was trying my best to get over a love like no other, as I was trying to expand my range of emotion, I searched for a psychological thriller.
+First came up the Playboy bunny mansion documentary, another one.
+After watching it, which in restrospect is quite a lineup and synchronistic connection, I came upon Mr. Robot.
+In the opening Episode, the main character Elliot hacks a coffee shop’s wifi, which turns out to be an underground pornography, ahem, child pornography operation.
+It fascinates me, torments me and reminds me of another...